SamHSoftware/Music-Practice-Log/README.md

           time_threshold = 1)
 ```

 The ```method``` variable has two options, each of which specifies the way in which you are encouraged to practice your chosen skill.
+The options are:
+- 'email' : This means you will recieve an e-mail.
+- 'whatsapp' : This means you will recieve a WhatsApp message, providing you have paid for the twilio service.

 (1) ??? auto run the bat file.